invinciblevenom/debloat_samsung_android/README.md

 # OneUI Debloat Script

+## Update
+The active development has been suspended till the end of this year!

 ## How to use Script:
 Download the latest release, extract the ZIP file, and run the script from the "debloat" folder.
 To run the script, connect your phone to your PC using ADB.
 For best results, use the script during the initial device setup or after a factory reset to avoid losing personal data.